dalist1/maze/README.md

-# AI Maze Navigation System
+# AI Maze Navigation Agent - Finds its way to the target autonomously while scanning the environment

 ## Overview
 A maze navigation system powered by gpt-4o-mini, demonstrating autonomous pathfinding with real-time decision analysis and performance monitoring.
 The system leverages the Vercel AI SDK to create a structured tool-based interaction pattern with the AI model.